Purampokku Engira Podhuvudamai: Plot

-The film begins with a narration on how India has been turned into a landfill site for domestic and foreign countries, with the countries dumping even ammunition waste on Indian soil.

 In Delhi, Balusamy, a communist leader who is convicted by court on counts of robbery, murder, and treason, is given the death sentence.
 Despite Balu's request to execute him as a martyr by shooting, the court orders that he be hanged within a month's time by a professional executioner or hangman.
 He is escorted to a high security prison complex in Chennai by Macaulay, an honest, law-abiding police officer who is given the charge of monitoring him until his execution.
 The prison provides freedom to all prisoners, including Balu, to do whatever they want, as long as they do not cause unrest.
 Balu is instantly admired by the inmates for his patriotism and philosophy, as well as his empathy with the inmates.
 They view him as a spokesperson to the prison officials on behalf of them.

 Meanwhile, Macaulay searches for a hangman and learns of Yamalingam, an executioner who has had a disdain of execution since his teens due to remorse of hanging an innocent man who was wrongly accused.
 Macaulay tries to convince Yamalingam to carry out the duty of executing Balu, to which he agrees after much coercion by Macaulay that Balu is a convict.
 Yamalingam is given a special phone tuned to a certain frequency where Macaulay can contact him.

 Elsewhere, Kuyili, Balu's trusted comrade, learns about his conviction and assembles a group of computer hackers to hack into the prison's surveillance system.
 She befriends Yamalingam and uses him as a messenger to convey their escape plan to Balu.
 Kuyili also explains to Yamalingam that Balu was a communist leader in North India who wanted to prevent India from turning into a landfill site.
 To justify his actions, Balu took to violence and tried suicide bombing the Indian Army but failed due to Kuyili's reluctance to kill him.
 He was apprehended and jailed in Delhi.
 Kuyili tells Yamalingam that her refusal to kill Balu and his past guilt of executing an innocent person were the reasons that made them allies.